The Toblerone line

 The historic installations along the line might well have been demolished without the intervention of a number of private individuals who wanted to ensure that the younger generations would know what life was like in wartime Switzerland.
 With the help of sponsors and the defence department, they have cleared a path for walkers, put in walkways and steps, cleared away some of the undergrowth and renovated some of the most interesting remains.

-You can also see traces of the original anti-tank barriers, which were built in 1936-7 with rail sections cut into lengths of just over a meter (3 feet), up-ended and driven into the ground, and then covered with earth to form hillocks.
+You can also see traces of the original anti-tank barriers, which were built in 1936-7 with rail sections cut into lengths of just over a meter (3 feet), up-ended and driven into the ground.
 These defences stretched for more than 9 kilometers (just over 5 miles), although they now look very feeble in comparison with the massive toblerones.

 The line crossed some very desirable land, which could pose problems with its owners, who included the head of the Bonaparte family, Prince Louis Napoleon.
 The prince - who later fought with distinction in the French resistance - handed his section over without compensation.
 But things were more difficult with the distinguished Polish pianist and former president Ignace Paderewski, whose property in Switzerland was all he had left after his own country was invaded by the Nazis in 1939.
 It took until September 1940 for an arrangement to be reached with the aging musician.
 The government helped him move to the US, where he headed a Polish government-in-exile until his death in 1941.

 Look out for flying golf balls as the toblerones, and the path, cross what is now the Domaine Imperial golf course.
 It might seem a strange name for a golf club in republican Switzerland, but it has a connection not only with Napoleon, but also with the Austrian imperial family.
 Its clubhouse is a villa built by one of Napoleon's nephews and between 1919 and 1921 it belonged to the exiled Habsburgs.